 The flagship Hwange National Park (HNP) is Zimbabwe’s largest park at over 14,500 km2.
-The park has outstanding national and global biodiversity importance and is home to the second largest (~ 45000) wild elephant population in the world and other rare/endangered species.
-The responsibility to protect and manage these global assets rests with the Zimbabwe Parks and Wildlife Management Authority (ZimParks) and its 240 rangers who patrol the park day and night.
-The global COVID -19 pandemic has had a devastating impact on potential revenue in major parks, namely Matopos NP, Victoria Falls, Zambezi, Mana Pools, and Hwange.
+The park has incredible national and global biodiversity importance, and is home to the second largest (~ 45000) wild elephant population in the world, as well as other rare and endangered species.
+The responsibility to protect and manage these flora and fauna rests with the Zimbabwe Parks and Wildlife Management Authority (ZimParks) and its 240 rangers who patrol the park day and night.
+The global COVID -19 pandemic has had a devastating impact on potential revenue in major parks, namely Matopos NP, Victoria Falls, Zambezi, Mana Pools and Hwange.
 ZimParks anticipate losing approximately US$20 million this year in tourism receipts.
-This has already compromised wildlife protection and management of the park's estates.
+Sadly, this has already compromised wildlife protection and the management of the park's estates.

-Supplies of anti-poaching operations provisions like patrol rations, fuel, and vehicle service has been a challenge because of limited financial resources to purchase the stuff.
+Supplying anti-poaching operations with provisions like patrol rations, fuel and vehicle services has been challenging because of limited financial resources to purchase these items.
 Several tour operators that used to assist the rangers have since scaled down or have all but stopped assisting rangers in the field.
-During and post the coronavirus pandemic, the duty and responsibility of protecting our wildlife rests on a few dedicated field personnel who remain committed to duty even under such difficult times like these.
+During and post this coronavirus pandemic, the duty and responsibility of protecting our wildlife rests with a few dedicated field personnel who remain committed to duty even during difficult times like these.
 Our collective remedy is to offer tangible support to the amazing custodians of nature who risk it all for our benefit.

 -Phillip Kuvawoga, Director of Landscape Conservation